-We reveal an unprecedented amount of functionally relevant parallelism in the evolution of lake Baikal amphipods.
-Prior to our work, inference of parallelism has been largely limited to specific loci, and a genome-wide excess of parallel substitutions has, to our knowledge, never been observed.
+It was revealed an unprecedented amount of functionally relevant parallelism in the evolution of lake Baikal amphipods.
+Prior to this work, inference of parallelism has been largely limited to specific loci, and a genome-wide excess of parallel substitutions has, to our knowledge, never been observed.
 This finding substantially challenges our understanding of parallel evolution as something limited to special cases, and instead suggests that it may be a prevalent force in genomic evolution.